dev-arpita/learningAPI/quiz.md

 6. In what way do clients and servers interact with each other?
    Client sends a request to a server, and the server sends back a response.

+7) What are 3 things your computer (client) might request from a server?

+- JSON array of suggested videos
+- Video stream
+- HTML page

+8. What is the main job of a server?
+   Receive a request from a client and return a response.

+9. Self study: what would the 3-digit server response code be if the server experiences an internal server error?
+   500 Internal Server Error